 I love music, but I didn’t know that there was a huge music scene in Yorkville in the 1960’s.
-The Yorkville neighbourhood became “Canada’s youthful Bohemian scene” where musicians like Joni Mitchell, Neil Young, Buffalo Springfield, and Gordon Lightfoot would write music, and perform.
-Our tour guide Dave also had stories about other musicians from the 60’s as well, including one about a performance John Lennon and Yoko Ono gave at the The Toronto Rock & Roll Festival that was held in 1969.
+The Yorkville neighbourhood was “Canada’s youthful Bohemian scene.”
+Musicians like Joni Mitchell, Neil and Young wrote and performed music here.
+Our tour guide Dave had stories about other musicians from the 60’s as well.
+One was of a performance John Lennon and Yoko Ono gave at the The Toronto Rock & Roll Festival in 1969.
 It’s said that it was this festival that gave John Lennon the confidence that he could make it as a solo artist.
-Basically you can blame Toronto for breaking up The Beatles (just kidding, kinda).
+You can blame Toronto for breaking up The Beatles (I kid…kinda).

-I went on two different walking tours in Toronto, and on both tours it wasn’t always obvious that I was standing in an area with history.
-Most of the buildings, the record stores, music clubs and coffee houses that once supported the folk and rock music scene in Toronto’s Yorkville neighbourhood are all gone.
-Luckily our walking tour also including a going to the bar and enjoying a beer on the patio component where our group were shown some photos from the Yorkville scene in 1960’s.
-After the tour Dave emailed us some links to some of the song and musicians that would have played at the different coffee shops and bars in Yorkville.
+Most of the buildings, record stores, music clubs and coffee houses of the Yorkville music scene have gone.
+Luckily our walking tour also including a going to the bar.
+Here we enjoyed a beer on the patio and got to see some photos from this neighbourhood in the 1960’s.
+After the tour Dave emailed us some links to some of the song and musicians that would have played in Yorkville.

-This is a song called It’s My Time by The Mynah Birds, a group that played around the music clubs of Yorkville in the 1960’s.
+This is a song called It’s My Time by The Mynah Birds.
+This was a group that played in the music clubs here in the 1960’s.
 Fun fact The Mynah Bird members included Rick James and Neil Young.

-Today Yorkville is one of the richest neighbourhoods not only in Toronto, but in all of North America.
-It has the third most expensive retail space in all of North America, and instead of seeing places like The Riverboat Coffeehouse, where up and coming musicians would be performing, today in Yorkville you’re much more likely to see designer stores and high-end hotels.
-It was fascinating not only to hear about all the musicians who played in Yorkville in the 1960’s, but to also hear about how Yorkville changed from being equivalent of Canada’s version of Haight-Ashbury to Canada’s version of Rodeo Drive.
+Today Yorkville is one of the richest neighbourhoods in North America.
+It has the third most expensive retail space in North America.
+You won’t see places like The Riverboat Coffeehouse, where emerging musicians would perform.
+Nowadays you’re much more likely to see designer stores and high-end hotels here.
+It was fascinating to hear about the musicians who played here in the 1960’s.
+It was interesting that Yorkville went from Toronto’s Haight-Ashbury to its Rodeo Drive.

-Disclaimer: As an attendant of TBEX 2013 I received complimentary admission for this walking tour.
+Disclaimer: I received complimentary admission for this walking tour.
 All opinions in this post are my own.